Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Introduction

 \section{Introduction}

-The theory of ideal gases shows a long history of modeling aggregate states and phase transitions of many-particle quantum systems confined to external trapping potentials such as photonic Bose-Einstein condensates \cite{ref-1, ref-2}.
-Results and concepts of ideal gas theory have, in particular, been extensively applied and reformulated to address fundamental questions of condensed matter theory with particles of definite masses, such as the condensation of atoms to a Bose-Einstein condensate below the critical temperature \cite{ref-3}.
+The theory of non-interacting Bose gases shows a long history of modeling aggregate states and phase transitions of many-particle quantum systems confined to external trapping potentials such as photonic Bose-Einstein condensates \cite{ref-1, ref-2}.
+For system parameters that assume a constant number of particles in the Bose gas, results and concepts of ideal gas theory in the canonical ensemble have, in particular, been extensively applied and reformulated to address fundamental questions of condensed matter theory with particles of definite masses, such as the condensation of atoms to a Bose-Einstein condensate below the critical temperature \cite{ref-3}.
 Though the assumptions of kinetic ideal gas modeling make it possible to understand the characteristics and dynamics of a very weakly interacting many-particle atomic quantum system, finding a parameter regime of low enough densities and large temperatures that still shows condensation of atoms into a macroscopic ground state population of the typically energetically lowest-lying single-particle energy mode in the particle spectrum in a real experiment often makes it challenging to produce reliable quantitative results for interacting systems when only calculating numerical results for non-interacting particles \cite{ref-4, ref-5}.

-Theoretically, the theory of ideal gases provides a straightforward tool to understand and model the dynamics of many particles for the entire range below and above the critical temperature for Bose-Einstein condensation \cite{ref-6, ref-7}.
+Theoretically, the theory of ideal gases in the canonical ensemble provides a straightforward tool to understand and model the dynamics of many particles for the entire range below and above the critical temperature for Bose-Einstein condensation \cite{ref-6, ref-7}.
 Such experimental realizations of Bose-Einstein condensates with minimal interaction strength (described within first-order perturbation theory by the s-wave scattering length) are typically well-covered by the model results of kinetic gas theories, i.e. in the limit of low densities and high temperatures at zero interaction strength \cite{ref-8}.
-Yet the fundamental results and applicational practices of ideal gas theory are well established, so far, more needs to be known about simple theoretical formulations to explain the relation of reversible microscopic many-particle dynamics and the time direction of many-body quantum systems \cite{ref-9, ref-10}
+Yet the fundamental results and applicational practices of ideal gas theory are well established, so far, more needs to be known about simple theoretical formulations to explain the relation of reversible microscopic many-particle dynamics and the time direction of many-body quantum systems \cite{ref-9, ref-10}.